How To Understand Mental Illness Better?

 The only difference is that their illness makes life often harder to deal with.
 But with God, all things are possible, and most people who have some mental illness can lead useful lives with help from God, others, and medication.

-When a person with many of these types of problems uses alcohol or drugs, but the problem is that that the drugs and alcohol make things more magnified in a negative way.
-Also, when a person diagnosed then uses alcohol or drugs while on their medication, this also magnifies any issues that they are dealing with in the first place.
+The problem is that that the drugs and alcohol make things more magnified in a negative way.
+Also, when a person diagnosed then uses alcohol or drugs while on their medication, this also amplifies any issues that they are dealing with in the first place.